 Immigration and Travel

 Currently Canada has Travel Restriction Measures, or a travel ban, for all foreign nationals.
-There is an exemption in place however for students who hold a valid study permit that was approved on or before March 18th.
-If your permit was approved after March 18th, you will need to wait until the travel ban is lifted to travel to Canada.
+There is an exemption in place however for students who hold a valid study permit or study permit approval letter, and have a Letter of Acceptance for a DLI with an approved Readiness Plan.
+Algoma university is a DLI with an approved Readiness Plan.

-Algoma University has made the decision to offer all coursework online for the Fall Term.
-As a result we are recommending that students wait until Algoma University announces the resumption of in-person coursework before making arrangements to travel to Canada.
+Additonally, Algoma University has made the decision to offer the majority ofcoursework online for the Winter Term.
+As a result we are recommending that students wait until Algoma University announces the resumption of in-person coursework before making arrangements to travel to Canada, if possible.

 View official communication memo (PDF)

 Immigration, Refugees, and Citizenship Canada (IRCC) have put special immigration measures in place in its response to COVID-19.
 We encourage students to monitor IRCC’s website for the most up to date information.

 Yes, you may begin or continue your studies online in the winter term.